Building a Custom Windows OS Template

 To add extra optional features such as

-- DDWebdav to sync trainer content folders to participant machines,
+- DDWebdav – syncs the Trainer's content folders to every participant machine,

-- or DDUpload – for easy file uploads to a DaDesktop machine;
+- or DDUpload – for easy file uploads within a DaDesktop machine;

 Please contact DaDesktop Tech Support.